 About the 2019 Community Mitigation Fund

-As part of the effort to help offset impacts that may result from the development and operation of gaming facilities in the Commonwealth, the Massachusetts Legislature created the Community Mitigation Fund as part of the Expanded Gaming Act.
-Pursuant to the Act, applications for funds are annually due in the beginning of February (February 1, 2019).
+Since its inception, the Commission has worked to help the Commonwealth realize the benefits of expanded gaming.
+These benefits include the thousands of expected jobs for Massachusetts residents in the areas of construction, hospitality and tourism, and the generation of millions of dollars in new revenue for the Commonwealth and its cities and towns.
+The Commission has also worked to help the Commonwealth avoid or minimize potential negative impacts associated with the arrival of expanded gaming.
+As part of the effort to help offset impacts that may result from the development and operation of gaming facilities in the Commonwealth, the Massachusetts Legislature created the Community Mitigation Fund (“CMF”) as part of the Expanded Gaming Act.
+Pursuant to the Act, applications for funds are annually due in the beginning of February [February 1, 2019].

 Incentive for Regional Cooperation